praveensirvi1212/DevSecOps-project/README.md

 ### Stage-05 : Install Trivy for Vulnerability Scanner for Containers and other Artifacts
-i am following  Debian/Ubuntu  bases installation guide you can choose accourding to your os
+i am following  Debian/Ubuntu  based installation guide you can choose accourding to your os

 ```sh
    sudo apt-get install wget apt-transport-https gnupg lsb-release